NuGet/Home/accepted/2024/supplied-by-platform.md

 <!-- What related issues would you consider out of scope for this proposal but can be addressed in the future? -->

 - MSBuild items/properties vs a file with the data
-- Special cases handling
 - Should the pruned package reference dissapear from the dependencies section completely?
 Strong preference towards no, since it aids visibility.
 - Should the assets file contain the list of pruned packages?
 Are only ids important, or do we need versions as well?
 - Should the version attribute of PrunedPackageReference be a version range instead?
 Should the attribute be named MaxVersion instead?
-- Do we even need a way to disable PackagePruning on the NuGet side?
-Should `RestoreEnablePackagePruning` exist?

 ## Future Possibilities